ggabelmann/ggabelmann.github.io/README.md

 * [jcrawl](https://github.com/ggabelmann/jcrawl), a java-based web crawler that supports threads and rate-limiting.
 * [NetpbmTools](https://github.com/ggabelmann/NetpbmTools), an F#-based tool for doing simple manipulations to images.
 * [NeuroEvolution](https://github.com/ggabelmann/NeuroEvolution), a java-based neural network that can evolve.

+When I can find some time I'd like to:

+* Write a [parser combinator](https://en.wikipedia.org/wiki/Parser_combinator) library in Java.
+PCs make it easy to write little Domain Specific Languages, which are fascinating in their own right.
+* Learn [Rust](https://www.rust-lang.org/) and write a server for the [Network Block Device](https://en.wikipedia.org/wiki/Network_block_device) protocol.

 ## Technical Writing